by Tim Gilmore, 5/21/2017

 Though Cowart sunk all but a million bucks into Billy C’s Fred Cotten’s, the next 14 years went straight downhill.

 When Melanie Dosztan decided to bring Fred Cotten’s back, Cowart still owned and protected the recipe.
 Johnnie Brown was the answer.
 When Dosztan next visited the empty building, Johnnie just walked through the door.
+He arrived like the epiphany he was.

 When Godbold was mayor, from 1979 to 1987, customers and employees alike referred to the booth reserved for him as Jake’s Table.
 Godbold was a man of the people, a post-Dixiecratic populist politician who knew Jacksonville like the back of his hand and made himself accessible to anyone.